BedrockFrontiers/social-app/README.md

 ## Forking Guidelines

-Ensure your fork is up to date with the original repository.Test your changes thoroughly before submitting a pull request.Follow the coding standards and guidelines outlined in the [CONTRIBUTING.md](/docs/CONTRIBUTING.md) file.
+Ensure your fork is up to date with the original repository.
+Test your changes thoroughly before submitting a pull request.